Eduadomtz/Password-Generator/README.md

 # Password-Generator

 ## Description
-This project was a homework dessigned for the ITESM Bootcamp, in wich we were supossed to be familiarize a little better with Javascript and to play with it.
-I had a lot of problems while doing it, because I just could not undertand the logic of the language.
-In fact it`s incomplete but I'm studiyng really hard and pretty soon I'm going to be able to complete it.
+This project was a homework dessigned for the ITESM Bootcamp, in which we were supossed play with some basic Javascript feaures to be more familiarized with them.
+We needed to include the functionality to a given "Password Generator" made with HTML and CSS.

 ## Installation
 This project has been deployed to GitHub.
 To get this project up and running, you can follow the deployment link.